oracle/python-oracledb/doc/src/user_guide/appendix_c.rst

 and cx_Oracle drivers are:

 - The attribute :attr:`Connection.maxBytesPerCharacter` is deprecated.
-This will return a constant value of 4 since encodings are always UTF-8.
+This will return a constant value of *4* since encodings are always UTF-8.

 - A new boolean attribute, :attr:`Connection.thin` is available.
-This attribute is True if the connection was established in the Thin mode.
-In Thick mode, the value of this attribute is False.
+This attribute is *True* if the connection was established in python-oracledb Thin mode.
+In Thick mode, the value of this attribute is *False*.

 - The new method signature of :attr:`Connection.outputtypehandler` is ``handler(cursor, metadata)``.
 The old signature ``handler(cursor, name,